 Have you heard of the incredible book called Stick Man?
 It is written by Julia Donaldson, the author of The Gruffalo and it has stolen my heart.
 This book is a great addition to any classroom during Christmas.
-I can’t wait to show you some Stick Man Literacy Idea for December.
+I can’t wait to show you a Stick Man Literacy Idea for December.

 Using Stick Man for Literacy Ideas